-What REFORMAT does to your disc (partition)
+What REFORMAT does to your disc (disc image)

-As described in Chapter 2, the "discs" in MFX are partitions on the SD memory card, each providing 8MB of storage, split into logical sectors that CP/M sees as consisting of 128 bytes.
+As described in Chapter 2, the "discs" in MFX are disc images on the SD memory card, each providing 8MB of storage, split into logical sectors that CP/M sees as consisting of 128 bytes.
 In a similar way to FORMAT, the REFORMAT program overwrites the reserved "tracks" (CP/M system) and directory areas with 'E5', effectively wiping the "disc".